andwn/cave-story-md/README.md

 For 3 button, A cycles through weapons.
 The rest is the same.

-### Level Select (Next release)
-🡩 🡫🡨 🡪  A + Start.
+To activate Stage Select: 🡩 🡫🡨 🡪  A + Start.
 Like Sonic.
-In the future I want to make weapons, ammo, health, and specific items/equips configurable.

-This replaces the old method:

-There are SRAM files for various points in the game to help debugging in the save directory.
-The `.gens.srm` are for most emulators (odd bytes), and `.blastem.sram` for BlastEm (contiguous).

 ### Compilation
 I've built on Ubuntu 16.04, Debian 8 and Arch, 32 and 64 bit: